 Please note that you have to be active and bid for any property you wish to live in.
 You will not be offered any property unless you place a bid for it.

 Do I have to use the internet to use Home-Options?

 No. You can visit our offices at the Town Hall, Matlock or contact the Home-Options team who can help you with an application or with bidding.
 If you need any assistance to use Home Options, please do not hesitate to contact us.
 We can also provide information in other formats or other languages to help you to access the scheme.

 Please note that Home-Options does not mean there are any more properties available.
 There are still many more people in need of housing than there are vacant properties, and some properties receive over a hundred bids.

 If you are in a low priority band, and you find that you are consistently being placed low on long shortlists, this means you are likely to have a long wait for social housing.
 You may wish to consider other options, such as private rented housing.
-Existing social housing tenants are also advised to consider a mutual exchange and to register with Exchange Locata.
-The Home-Options team can give you advice on this.
+Existing social housing tenants are also advised to consider a mutual exchange and to register with the Exchange Locata website.